A Message To You

 I realised something recently: in order to change our stance on an uncomfortable issue, we need to fuel the discomfort and place ourselves in a situation where we’re far, far away from our self-built bubbles of cotton wool and fragile tape.
 For once, let’s wear someone else’s muddy trainers or six-inch heels.
 We can even go barefoot if that’s what reflects another person’s circumstances.

 At the start of the year, I came across a video featuring a transgender individual; they were avidly discussing their experiences of the FTM transgender process.
 I’d always prided myself on being an LGBTQ+ ally so when I watched the video, I had no intentions to judge the YouTuber regarding their life choices.
 But that didn’t stop me from feeling uncomfortable.
-I guess it was the fact that I’d never experienced body dysphoria or that I hadn’t exposed myself to transgenderism as much as I had other things.
+I guess it was the fact that I’d never experienced body dysphoria or that I hadn’t exposed myself to transgender issues as much as I had other things.
 Nevertheless, I couldn’t stop thinking about the video and after a week of constant researching and reading up on every answer to questions I had and every story that interested me, I watched the video again.
 And it suddenly became something beautiful.

 Transgender issues, mental health, period poverty: they’re all engulfed by social stigma.
 And then there’s conscious and unconscious discomfort, making us complicit, resulting in inaction.
 Regardless of race, age and gender, we’re responsible for each other, proving that period poverty isn’t just the predicament of the victims but everyone’s problem.